$F$-purity and the $F$-pure threshold as invariants of linkage: Generic residual intersections of a complete intersection inherit

 \section{Generic residual intersections of a complete intersection inherit $\mathbf{P}$}

-In this section, we show that the property $\mathbf{P}$ is inherited by the generic residual intersections of an ideal generated by a regular sequence in a polynomial ring.
-This observation is quite surprising in light of the discussion so far since residual intersections do not preserve height unless they are links.
+In this section, we show that the property $\mathbf{P}$ is inherited by the generic residual intersections of an ideal generated by a regular sequence.
+This observation is quite surprising in light of the discussion so far since residual intersections do not preserve height unless they are links. \addtocontents{toc}{ }